Tips to help you stay in the reading loop

 The book club clock is ticking and you have yet to begin your novel.
 Who would think you, the rabid book loving reader, would find yourself falling more and more behind?
 You thought you did everything right from buying the book on time to mentally setting time aside to start reading.
 Unfortunately, the only thing you see is the dust collecting on your paperback or e-reader.
 Time is running out book friend, and so is the realization you may not finish your book club read on time

 How do we overcome this walk of book shame?
 You can try faking it by doing an internet search on the synopsis of the book or even finding a review on Amazon or Goodreads.
 That might get you through the first moments of discussion but after awhile your book friends will leave you behind and you will, unfortunately, go back to being that bump on the book club sofa.
 With no time left, there are ways out there that will either help you finish or at the very least keep you in the discussion loop.
-Some consider these book club controversial but to others they are lifesavers.
+Some consider these book clubs controversial but to others they are lifesavers.

 Book movies: You've heard the ol' saying, "Don't judge a book by it's movie".
 Years ago we had a book club friend that never seemed to be able to complete the book on time.
 What she would complete though was the movie of the book.
-If there was a novel turned into movie she was there.
+If there was a novel turned into a movie she was there.
 The problem with book movies is that they are rarely done well.
 The movie will edit out favorite scenes, characters, quotes and even add completely different scenarios than in the novel.
 Our friends favorite line was, "Was that in the book?" or she would even describe a scene from the movie that was not in the book.
 All led to much laughter and fun.